ying-tang/help-documentation/_drafts/Ursula_and_OpenStack.md

   sed -i -- 's!key: |!key: "{{ lookup(\x27'file\\x27',\x27'/etc/ssl/serverkey.pem\\x27') }}"!g' defaults-2.0.yml
   ```

-6. Make sure to change the FQDN to the one you just used for the Common Name (in this example this is: `openstack.chaidas.com`) .
-Do not skip this step, otherwise things will break down the road!
+6. Make sure to change the FQDN to the one you just used for the Common Name (in this example, it is `openstack.chaidas.com`) .
+Do not skip this step, otherwise things will break, down the road!

   ```
   sed -i -- 's!fqdn: openstack.example.com!fqdn: openstack.chaidas.com!g' defaults-2.0.yml